Session 9: The Revelation to St John

 Sermon on Revelation Washington Cathedral 2012

-Pay particular attention to the words at the end of the Creed this week if you say it and how it makes you feel as you do so.
-What else in your church or the services today speaks of images from the book of Revelation?
+Pay particular attention to the words at the end of the apostle's or Nicene creed this week (if don't use them, look one or both up on the CofE website and recite it/them).
+How does it makes you feel as you say the words?
+What else in your church, its services and minstry speaks of images from the book of Revelation?

-Share some of what you have found on the discussion board in the discussion Forum.
+Share some of what you have found on the discussion board in the discussion Forum (this post is required).

 Full Text of